 Employers need to use Revenue’s Payroll Notification (RPN) to notify Revenue of how much tax each employee should pay.

 If you’re unsure how to process payroll in Ireland, get a quote for our payroll services today.

 Directors who own at least 5% of a company's share capital have very attractive pension funding options.

 There are two types of pension contributions you can make:

 The company can contribute to your pension on your behalf.
 In this case, the company is allowed to record the pension contribution as a company expense.
 This will help reduce the company's Corporation Tax liability.

 Directors that personally contribute to their pension can claim tax relief of either 20% or 40%, depending on their personal circumstances.
 Tax reliefs are usually claimed at the end of the tax tear on a Director's Tax Return.
 Contributing to your pension is a very attractive and efficient way to reduce your personal income tax liability.

 Paying dividends to Directors

-On the other hand, dividends cannot be deducted against a company’s tax liability.
-Salaries are considered business expenses and therefore can reduce the amount of Corporation Tax the company pays at the end of the year.
+On the other hand, dividends cannot be deducted against a company’s tax liability whereas salaries are considered business expenses.
+Business expenses can reduce the amount of Corporation Tax the company pays at the end of the year.

 As mentioned, your company needs to make a profit to be able to pay dividends.
 As a Startup, it may be difficult to pay dividends in the first few years.
 This being said, it’s best to speak to an accountant who understand the the specific details of your company.